 Mentoring/training: The Chief Scientist will include the Co-Chief Scientist in the planning, cruise, and post-cruise periods, and provide mentorship particularly when the Co-Chief is an early career or inexperienced at-sea scientist.
-Together with the U.S. GO-SHIP student coordinator and project manager, the chief scientist will be responsible for holding one or more virtual pre-cruise meetings to prepare students for their upcoming at-sea experience.
-It is one of a GO-SHIP Chief Scientist's responsibilities to train the next generation of GO-SHIP chief scientists.
+The Chief and Co-Chief Scientists are responsible for the mentorship of the CTD-watch personnel and all students during the cruise.
+Alongside the U.S. GO-SHIP student coordinator and project manager, the Chief Scientist will be responsible for holding one or more virtual pre-cruise meetings to prepare students and any other inexperienced personnel for their upcoming at-sea experience.
+It is one of a GO-SHIP Chief Scientist's responsibilities to train the next generation of GO-SHIP chief scientists through mentorship of all early career participants.